sethlivingston/greenpaw/README.md

 }
 ```

+#### Reading JSON and text data

+If the response has JSON content, then it will be ready in the `.json` property.
+If the response has text content, including HTML, XML, and plain text, then it
+will be ready in the `.text` property.

-The examples above demonstrate how to read JSON content.
-Here's how to read
+Previous examples demonstrate how to read JSON content.
+Here's how to read text
-text content, such as HTML and XML.
+content, such as HTML and XML.

 ```typescript
 // Make the request